moonbitlang/moonbit-textbook/docs/05-trees.md

 ![](/pics/rotation.drawio.webp)

-After inserting or deleting an element, we traverse back from the modified location until we find the first unbalanced position, which we call z.
-Then, we use y to represent the higher subtree of z, and x is the higher subtree of y.
+After inserting or deleting an element, we traverse back from the modified location until we find the first unbalanced position, which we call $z$.
+Then, we use $y$ to represent the higher subtree of $z$, and $x$ is the higher subtree of $y$.
 Next, we discuss rebalancing.
-In the first case, x is between y and z.
-In this case, we can move x above its parent and grandparent.
-We can see that the depths of x's two subtrees decrease by 1, thereby reducing the height of the entire tree.
-Although the depth of T4 increases by 1, it was originally lower than the left subtree, so it remains balanced.
-The other case is when x is on y and z's same side.
-In this case, we can reduce the height of the tree by making y the root node.
+In the first case, $x$ is between $y$ and $z$.
+In this case, we can move $x$ above its parent and grandparent.
+We can see that the depths of $x$'s two subtrees decrease by $1$, thereby reducing the height of the entire tree.
+Although the depth of $T_4$ increases by $1$, it was originally lower than the left subtree, so it remains balanced.
+The other case is when $x$ is on $y$ and $z$'s same side.
+In this case, we can reduce the height of the tree by making $y$ the root node.
 The purpose is still to reduce the depths of the two deepest subtrees to decrease the height of the left subtree.

 ```moonbit no-check
 fn balance(left: AVLTree, z: Int, right: AVLTree) -> AVLTree {